FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Garment Mesh Synthesis

 \subsection{Geometry Generation}

-We use a template-based approach to generate garment geometry.
-For four types of garments — t-shirt (including long-sleeved and short-sleeved), vest (sleeveless), hoodie, and trousers — we design a specific template for each.
-These templates define the shape of the garment using the 2D positions $(x,y)$ of keypoints on the garment.
-By randomizing the positions of the keypoints, we can generate a large variety of garment shapes.
-Once the keypoint positions are determined, we connect the control points using Bezier curves and perform triangulation within the xy-plane.
+We use a template-based approach to generate garment geometry of four types of garments — t-shirt (including long-sleeved and short-sleeved), vest (sleeveless), hoodie, and trousers.
+For each type of garment, the template is constructed by manually specifying a set of semantic keypoints, i.e., 2D positions $(x, y)$, that capture the structural characteristics of the garment.
+These keypoints serve a dual role: they identify semantically meaningful manipulation points on the garment and implicitly define its shape.
+Once the keypoint positions are determined, we connect them along the border using Bezier curves and perform triangulation within the xy-plane.
 Then, we heuristically define the z-coordinates and UV coordinates for the mesh vertices.
-During this process, keypoints are automatically annotated on the generated triangular mesh.
+During this process, keypoints are automatically annotated on the generated triangular mesh by saving the keypoint indices.
+With this generation method, we can generate a large variety of garment shapes with high efficiency by simply randomizing the positions of the keypoints.